WesCook/BadKarma/readme.md

 # BadKarma

 A userstyle to hide all karma on reddit.com.
+Designed for use with [Stylus][stylus-home].

 ## Why hide karma?